 Despite the advances in middleware and deployment technologies, however, there are still significant variabilities between devices in terms of hardware resources (such as CPU power, RAM, and display size), middleware versions (such as Java Virtual Machine versions), hardware capabilities (such as Bluetooth support), and service provider restrictions (such as required use of provider-specific APIs).
-Developing software that can handle all of these diverse restrictions and be deployed on a large number of heterogeneous devices is hard [6].
-In some cases, due to large differences in non-functional device properties like display size, separate variants of the same Java application must be developed for each device despite the presence of a virtual machine [3].
+Developing software that can handle all of these diverse restrictions and be deployed on a large number of heterogeneous devices is hard [5].
+In some cases, due to large differences in non-functional device properties like display size, separate variants of the same Java application must be developed for each device despite the presence of a virtual machine [2].

-Product-line architectures (PLAs) [13] are a promising approach to help developers reduce the high cost of mobile application development by facilitating software reuse [7, 40, 30].
-A product-line architecture (PLA) [13] leverages a set of reusable software components that can be composed in different configurations (variants) for different requirement sets.
-Constructing a product-line variant consists of finding a way of reusing and composing the product-line's components to create a functional application.
-The design of a PLA is typically guided by scope, commonality, and variability (SCV) analysis [16].
-SCV captures key characteristics of software product-lines, including their (1) scope, which defines the domains and context of the PLA, (2) commonalities, which describe the attributes that recur across all members of the family of products, and (3) variabilities, which describe the attributes unique to the different attributes of the family of products.
+Product-line architectures (PLAs) [12] are a promising approach to help developers reduce the high cost of mobile application development by facilitating software reuse [6, 42, 31].
+A product-line architecture (PLA) [12] leverages a set of reusable software components that can be composed in different configurations (variants) for different requirement sets.
+Constructing a product-line variant consists of finding a way of reusing and composing the productline's components to create a functional application.
+The design of a PLA is typically guided by scope, commonality, and variability (SCV) analysis [15].
+SCV captures key characteristics of software product-lines, including their (1) scope, which defines the domains and context of the PLA, (2) commonalities, which describe the attributes that recur across all members of the family of products, and (3) variabilities, which describe the attributes unique to the different members of the family of products.

 A product-line documents the rules that a developer must follow when assembling existing reusable software components into an application for a new mobile device.
-It hard to manually retarget mobile applications using product-line components, however, due to the large number of mobile devices, limited device capabilities, complex product-line constraints, and the rapid development rate of new devices.
+It is hard to manually retarget mobile applications using product-line components, however, due to the large number of mobile devices, limited device capabilities, complex product-line constraints, and the rapid development rate of new devices.
 Moreover, in a pervasive environment, software reuse must happen on-demand.
 When a device enters a particular context, such as a retail store, the provisioning server must very quickly deduce and create a variant for the device, regardless of whether or not the device type and its capabilities have been previously encountered.

-Current automated software reuse techniques, such as those presented in [9, 25, 29, 32, 35], do not sufficiently address various challenges of designing and implementing an automated approach to selecting a product variant for a mobile device.
+Current automated software reuse techniques, such as those presented in [8, 25, 30, 33, 36], do not sufficiently address various challenges of designing and implementing an automated approach to selecting a product variant for a mobile device.
 One common capability lacking in each approach is the ability to consider resource consumption constraints, such as the total available memory consumed by the features selected for the variant must be less than 64 kilobytes.
-Resource constraints are important for mobile devices since resources are typically limited.
-Some resources, such as cellular network bandwidth, also have a measurable cost associated with them and must be conserved.
-Reusing software components on mobile devices requires careful consideration of both the limited and unique resources of a device and the complex constraints on the mobile application product-line.
+Another missing detail of these automatic reuse approaches is the architecture for how an autonomous variant selection mechanism can be the integrated into an overthe-air provisioning server.